 In June 2004 the URJ Board approved the new organization.

 Over the next decade, the organization continued to work to meet the needs of members.
-Eventually, all of those who attended that first meeting in New York went on to join Rolland in serving terms as the organization’s president: Cahen, Vener, Luck Schneider, and Baker.
+Eventually, four of the founding members went on to join Rolland in serving terms as the organization’s president: Norma Cahen, Tammy Vener, Sari Luck Schneider, and Heidi Baker.

 Organization Continues to Grow